Coalition of barbershops and hair salons call for targeted industry funding

 A local alliance is calling on Gov. Tom Wolf to provide direct funding for barbershops and hair salons across Pennsylvania that are struggling because of the coronavirus pandemic.

-The push comes as members of the Pennsylvania Senate Democrats Caucus unveiled a plan on Friday to spend $1.3 billion in money remaining from the .
+The push comes as members of the Pennsylvania Senate Democrats Caucus unveiled a plan on Friday to spend $1.3 billion in money remaining from the CARES Act funding.

 The proposal includes $575 million for business assistance, and approximately $50 million of that funding would be targeted toward barbershops, salons and the personal care industry.